-The Canon EOS 70D and the Sony Alpha A7 are two enthusiast cameras that were officially introduced, respectively, in July 2013 and October 2013.
+The Canon EOS 70D and the Sony Alpha A7 are two enthusiast cameras that were revealed to the public, respectively, in July 2013 and October 2013.
 The 70D is a DSLR, while the A7 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (70D) and a full frame sensor.
-The Canon has a resolution of 20 megapixel, whereas the Sony provides 24 MP.
+The cameras are based on an APS-C (70D) and a full frame (A7) sensor.
+The Canon has a resolution of 20 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 is notably smaller (17 percent) than the Canon 70D.
 Moreover, the A7 is substantially lighter (37 percent) than the 70D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (70D) and the Sony FE Lens Catalog (A7).
 Mirrorless cameras, such as the A7, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

 Concerning battery life, the 70D gets 920 shots out of its LP-E6 battery, while the A7 can take 340 images on a single charge of its NP-FW50 power pack.
 The power pack in the A7 can be charged via the USB port, which can be very convenient when travelling.